Yefeng-Lin/dataplane-stack_doc/doc/user_guide/tcp_term.rst

 Declare a variable to hold the cli socket for VPP:

 .. code-block:: shell

         export sockfile="/run/vpp/cli.sock"

 Start VPP as a daemon on core 1 with session enabled.
-For more argument parameters, refer to `VPP configuration reference`_:
+For more configuration parameters, refer to `VPP configuration reference`_:

 .. code-block:: shell